piwheels/piwheels/docs/master.rst

 ==========

 The piw-master script is intended to be run on the database and file-server machine.
-It is recommended you *do not* run :doc:`slaves` on the same machine as the piw-master script.
-The database specified in the configuration must exist and have been configured with the :doc:`initdb` script.
-It is *strongly recommended* you run piw-master as an ordinary unprivileged user, although obviously it will need write access to the output directory.
+It is recommended you *do not* run :doc:`piw-slave <slaves>` on the same machine as the piw-master script.
+The database specified in the configuration must exist and have been configured with the :doc:`piw-initdb
+<initdb>` script.
+It is *strongly recommended* you run piw-master as an
+ordinary unprivileged user, although obviously it will need write access to the output directory.

 Synopsis